7Ji/ampart/README.md

 ````

 ## About
-The main reason I started to write this is that **CoreELEC**'s proprietary **ceemmc** which bricked **my only S905X** box can not be modified for reverting what it has done, and intalling EmuELEC and HybridELEC to internal emmc, as its partition sizes are **hard-coded** and refuse to change the way it works because the writer decides they should decide what users want, and this triggers me deeply for my KISS (Keep It Simple, Stupid) principles.
+The main reason I started to write this is that **CoreELEC**'s proprietary **ceemmc** can not be modified for intalling EmuELEC and HybridELEC to internal emmc, as its partition sizes are **hard-coded**

 The partition tool is more or less a final step of the long journey of my past almost 2 months into achiving side-by-side dual-booting for CoreELEC+EmuELEC for all Amlogic devices, it is new, but the thoughts behind it is **mature** and **experienced**.
 You can expect an Amlogic-ng HybridELEC release utilizing ampart that can achive side-by-side dual-booting of CE+EE on the internal storage very soon.

-In theory **ampart** should work perfectly fine for any Amlogic device, mainly those with linux-amlogic kernel, e.g. **CoreELEC**, **EmuELEC**, etc. But your poor little developer 7Ji just has 2 used Amlogic TVboxs lying around, one Xiaomi mibox3 (MDZ-16-AA, gxbb_p200) with a locked bootloader that forced me into developing [HybridELEC](https://github.com/7Ji/HybridELEC) (it starts as a USB Burning Tool burnable image for CoreELEC), and one BesTV R3300L (gxl_p212) which **ceemmc bricks** that forced me into developing **ampart**.
+In theory **ampart** should work perfectly fine for any Amlogic device, mainly those with linux-amlogic kernel, e.g. **CoreELEC**, **EmuELEC**, etc. But I only have 2 used non-mainstream Amlogic TVboxs lying around, one Xiaomi mibox3 (MDZ-16-AA, gxbb_p200) with a locked bootloader that forced me into developing [HybridELEC](https://github.com/7Ji/HybridELEC) (it starts as a USB Burning Tool burnable image for CoreELEC), and one BesTV R3300L (gxl_p212).
 I can only test on these two boxes and have no willing of buying other development boards/TV boxes, or free money to do so.

 Even if you are using a system that does not run a linux-amlogic kernel (e.g. **Armbian**, **OpenWrt**), you can still use **ampart** to get the partition info of your emmc and partition it.
 You can then use the partitions by losetup or [blkdevparts=](https://www.kernel.org/doc/html/latest/block/cmdline-partition.html) kernel command line.
 In this way you won't mess up with the reserved partitions and utilize more space than the tricky 700M offset partitioning way.

 I'm into a big exam at the end of the year which I failed in the past two years and that's my last try, which would decide my fate greatly.
-A slang 'World War 3' is used for this in China .So every line I commit to ampart is precious and do me a favor, don't ask for much.
+A slang 'World War 3' is used for this in China.
+So every line I commit to ampart is precious and do me a favor, don't ask for much.

 ## License
 **ampart**(Amlogic emmc partition tool) is licensed under [**GPL3**](https://gnu.org/licenses/gpl.html)
-* This is free software: you are free to change and redistribute it.
-* There is NO WARRANTY, to the extent permitted by law.
-* Modification of **ampart** should be open-source under the same license (**GPL3**)
-* Inclusion of **ampart** in close-source projects are **not allowed**.
-  * Inclusion of **ampart**'s source code in your closed-source program is not allowed
-  * Calling binary executable of **ampart** from your closed-source program via any method is not allowed as it is not a system library
+ * Copyright (C) 2022 7Ji (pugokushin@gmail.com)
+ * This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version * of the License, or (at your option) any later version.

+ * This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; * without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+ * You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.